junibrosas/junibrosas.com/README.md

 2. You can reuse styles a little easier
 3. This still qualifies as purgeable HTML (assuming the class is actually used)

-This is however just a recommendation, the template allows you to write the components in any way you wish.
+This is however just a recommendation, the template allows you to write the components in any way you wish..

 ## License